The cookies law (under the EU e-Privacy Directive 2002/58) will hit websites and mobile apps etc very soon - and already has, in many countries.

 I feel tracking will continue, but (for sites that take the trouble to get rid of cookies) tracking will just move server-side, eg to the cloud, log files-based, employing analytics systems that use IP address and user agent, and therefore tracking may become harder for users to detect.
 (I don't think device or browser fingerprinting will escape this law, though.)

 It'll cost money to comply (see below), especially as the law isn't fully harmonised across different EU countries, which may raise costs generally without necessarily providing any real benefits to consumers.
 Strict compliance all-round may even threaten the existence of free ad-funded services currently enjoyed by consumers.
-So, by focusing on process rather than purpose, the cookie law risks gumming up the workings of internet and mobile services while missing its intended target, and hitting law-abiding SMEs and individuals the hardest.
+So, by focusing on process rather than purpose, the cookie law risks gumming up the workings of internet and mobile services while missing its intended target, and hitting law-abiding SMEs and individuals the hardest. - So who's it better for, then?
+Well, it's certainly better for cookie auditors/consultants and lawyers!
+To get their website compliant, the UK data protection regulator had to pay nearly £4k (with further, unknown, costs for sorting out that single recalcitrant cookie mentioned in 13 above).

 It will cost law-abiding sites and apps providers time and money to try to produce compliant solutions, while the real underlying problems remain unaddressed.
 If all the money regulators and sites etc have had to spend on this were instead used to detect and enforce breaches of existing data protection law (including behavioural tracking without informed consent), we'd all be better off.